 The probability that the minhash function for a random permutation of rows produce the same value for two sets are equal to the Jaccard similarity of those two sets.

-Another way of interpretating this, is that we also use the minhashing output as a probability estimation that two sets are identical.
+Another way to interpret this is that: the minhashing output is actually a probability estimation that two sets are identical.